XYOracleNetwork/sdk-xyo-react-js/README.md

 [![snyk-badge][]][snyk-link]

 > The XYO Foundation provides this source code available in our efforts to advance the understanding of the XYO Procotol and its possible uses.
-> We continue to maintain this software in the interest of developer education.
-Usage of this source code is not intended for production.

 ## Table of Contents